hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

-  - in other possible cases, there could be multiple components like Q. one important edge case is where *all* components are like Q (that is, none of them are in the existing document by practical equivalence). another important edge case is when C is the empty list.
+  - in other possible cases, there could be multiple components like Q. one important edge case is where *all* components are like Q (that is, none of them are in the existing document by practical equivalence). another important edge case is when list C is the empty list.

   - the "heaviest" design objective of this algorithm comes from this
-    provision: the ordering of these components of C can be totally arbitrary and new when compared to the ordering we had in L (as it pertains to the items that are in both (in terms of practical equivalency)). note that in the components, C (the item) comes before A, and D comes at the front (whereas in the document D comes after C
+    provision: the ordering of these components of list C can be totally arbitrary and new when compared to the ordering we had in list L (as it pertains to the items that are in both (in terms of practical equivalency)). note that in the components, C (the item) comes before A, and D comes at the front (whereas in the document D comes after C